 Consequently, you can rest assured that a PayFit payroll run is a compliant one.

-Before you move provider, identify just how complex your payroll could be and how much of the legislative burden can be taken by your software provider.
+Before you move provider, identify just how complex your payroll could be and how much of the legislative burden can be absorbed by your software provider.

 Suppose you are inexperienced when it comes to understanding payroll regulations or don’t have the time required to stay on top of things yourself.
 In that case, it is probably best to avoid software that either doesn’t provide you with the right support or doesn’t automatically update to meet all of the relevant criteria needed to run a successful and compliant payroll.